hoprnet/hoprnet/.processes/bounty.md

 The deadline set for the bounty hunter should be the `pickup deadline`, this way, it allows the tech team to fully avoid working on the task in the case it's completed or assist the bounty hunter on completing it.
 Either way, bounty hunter must be showing good progress throughout the time they are accepted to work on it.

+## Creating a PR

+In order to ensure that external contributions pass our CI tests, the bounty creator must:

+1. Create a branch prefixed by `bounty/<name>` and push it.
+2. Bounty hunter may create PRs that merge into that branch.
+3. When work is complete, PR is merged into the branch, ensuring tests pass.

 ## Prizes and rewards

 Depending on the prize's currency, there might be fluctuations in the price relative to the dollar amount.